ndrean/FFT-NX/README.md

 Suppose we have a signal and we can sample it at 50Hz, meaning accepting 50 signals per second.

-We wnat ot discover this signal.
+We want to discover this signal.
 We will run a Fast Fourrier Taansform

 <https://en.wikipedia.org/wiki/Discrete_Fourier_transform>